 Results under consideration set $\mathcal{B}_2$ in Figure \ref{fig:size_and_mag_B2} are quite different from those under consideration set $\mathcal{B}_\infty$ in Figure \ref{fig:size_and_mag_Binf}.
 Under consideration set $\mathcal{B}_\infty$, for all $\mu$ the local spending rule takes the value $-1$ for all policies to the left of the black line and $1$ for all policies to the right.
-In contrast, under consideration set $\mathcal{B}_2$ the magnitude of the local spending change increase as the policy lies farther from the line, while remaining between $-1$ and $1$ with negative changes to the left and positive changes to the right.
+In contrast, under consideration set $\mathcal{B}_2$ the magnitude of the local spending change increases as the policy lies farther from the line, while remaining between $-1$ and $1$ with negative changes to the left and positive changes to the right.
 More generally, under $V = \mathcal{B}_p$ the local spending rule becomes ``spikier'' as $p$ decreases from $\infty$ to $1$, with more homogeneous local spending changes near the black line and larger magnitudes farther away.

-Differences between the sample plug-in local spending rule (panels (a) and (c)) and the empirical Bayes local spending rule (panels (b) and (d)) are driven by empirical Bayes shrinkage.
+Differences between the sample plug-in local spending rule and the empirical Bayes local spending rules are driven by empirical Bayes shrinkage.
 For clarity I focus on consideration set $V = \mathcal{B}_2$, where these differences are visually more apparent.
-Looking across policy types, child education and non-education policies are treated similarly by both rules.
-In contrast, the sample plug-in local spending rule makes several large positive and negative spending changes on adult education policies, while the empirical Bayes local spending rule makes only one large change.
+Looking across policy types, child education policies are treated similarly by all rules.
+In contrast, the sample plug-in local spending rule makes several large positive and negative spending changes on adult education policies, while the empirical Bayes local spending rules do not.
 This difference arises from stronger empirical Bayes shrinkage for adult education policies, leading to greater divergence between the sample plug-in and empirical Bayes rules for adult education policies.